 Each day, more than 10,000 babies are born in the US.
 Having a baby can be a very exciting time for families.
 And while giving birth is a completely normal process, it can be very intense and stressful.
-Labor and delivery nurses play a crucial role in supporting laboring patients through childbirth.
+Labor and delivery nurses are crucial in supporting laboring patients through childbirth.

 After the baby is born, labor and delivery nurses will perform initial assessments on the newborn and help with any post-birth care for the parent.
 This can include delivering the placenta, stitches, and additional medications.
 If appropriate, they may also help with the first breastfeeding.